Curriculum Development: An Overview

 Although the cost of maintaining a career and technical curriculum is not inordinately high, the dollars associated with operating certain career and technical curricula are sometimes considerably more than for their academic counterparts.
 This expense may depend on the particular area of instructional emphasis, but there are some items in the career and technical curriculum that show up quite regularly.
 These include basic operating costs such as heating, electricity, and water; purchase, maintenance, and replacement of equipment; purchase of consumable materials; and travel to work-based learning locations that are away from the school.
 Some of these costs are necessary to operate any school; however, the career and technical and technical curriculum may often require greater basic operating expenditures because of facilities that have a large square footage or equipment such as welders, ovens, or computers that require large amounts of energy for their operation.
 Equipment must be updated periodically if the instructor expects to provide students with realistic instruction, and this updating process can be very expensive.
 The ever-increasing costs associated with the purchase of high-quality equipment make this area one of tremendous concern to career and technical educators.
 Finally, the purchase of consumable materials requires a sustained budgetary commitment to the curriculum.
 Dollars need to be available to buy consumables as they are used by students throughout the school year.
 These items are not limited to pencils and paper; they might include such diverse items as oil, flour, shampoo, steel, wood, or fertilizer.

-A RATIONALE FOR CURRICULUM DEVELOPMENT IN career and technical AND TECHNICAL EDUCATION
+A RATIONALE FOR CURRICULUM DEVELOPMENT IN career and technical education

 The contemporary career and technical and technical curriculum cannot function properly unless it is data-based.
 Decisions about whether or not to offer a curriculum need to be founded upon appropriate school and community related data.
 Curriculum content decisions should be made after a variety of data, such as student characteristics and the nature of the occupation being prepared for, have been gathered and examined.
 The quality of curriculum materials is determined after data have been obtained from instructors and students who use them.
 In fact, the use of data as a basis for curriculum decisions cannot be overemphasized.
 The reason for this is that developers of traditional curricula have often neglected to place emphasis on the relationships that should exist between data and curriculum decisions.